ltangvald/mysql/support-files/MacOSX/ReadMe.txt

-       defaults, click Customize to alter which components to install (MySQL server, Preference Pane, Launchd Support -- all enabled by default), or click Change Installation Location to change the type of installation for either all users, only the user executing the Installer, or define a custom location.
+       defaults, click Customize to alter which components to install (MySQL server, Preference Pane, Launchd Support -- all enabled by default), or click Change Installation Location to change the type of installation, if available.
        Figure 2.42 MySQL Package Installer: Installation Type MySQL Package Installer: Installation Type
        Figure 2.43 MySQL Package Installer: Destination Select